ovsm-dev/pga_map/README.md

   [conda.io/miniconda.html](https://conda.io/miniconda.html).

 - Run the installer.
-You might want to answer "no" to the request of updating your `.bashrc`, to avoid ovverriding the system `python` executable with the Miniconda one (Other WebObs PROCs might use different versions of Python.)
+You might want to answer "no" to the request of updating your `.bashrc`, to avoid overriding the system `python` executable with the Miniconda one (Other WebObs PROCs might use different versions of Python.)